 Charges

-The IHT Loan has been designed specifically to help executors with estates where there is an inheritance tax (IHT) liability to pay but no funds readily available.
-Many estates in the UK are “locked” because the executor, who in most cases is responsible for paying IHT, hasn’t got the funds to do so.
-It is a classic chicken and egg situation!
-Add to this the fact that the executor is by no means always a beneficiary and there is a very real danger the whole process is delayed to the detriment of all.
-Tower Street’s IHT loan has all the advantages of the Inheritance Advance loan and allows the executor to take out a speedy loan to pay the tax out of the estate proceeds.
-Not only this but Tower Street will, liaise with HMRC and settle the tax bill directly.
-Once the Grant of Probate is issued, estate funds can be used to repay the loan.
+The IHT Loan helps executors with estates where there is an inheritance tax (IHT) liability to pay but no funds readily available.
+Many estates in the UK are “locked” because the executor, who in most cases is responsible for paying IHT, hasn’t got the funds to settle the bill.
+And taking into account that the executor is not always a beneficiary there is a potential danger the whole process is delayed to the detriment of all.
+Tower Street’s IHT loan has all the benefits of the Inheritance Advance and allows the executor to take out a loan to pay the tax up front.
+Tower Street settle the tax bill directly with HMRC and the estate funds are used to repay the loan after the Grant of Probate is received.

 Your key contacts at Tower Street Finance